Risk & Resilience at DCU

 The purpose of the policy is to ensure that risks to the University’s strategic plan are identified, analysed and managed so that they are maintained at acceptable levels.
 The overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 (B) Risk Appetite Statement

 Risk Appetite Statement - As approved by the DCU Governing Authority on December 6th 2019.

 Purpose of the Statement

-A 'Risk Appetite' refers to the amount of risk that an organization is prepared to accept, tolerate or be exposed to at any given point in time.
-In the context of the University, this Statement seeks to summarize its tolerance for risk across a range of activities.
+A 'Risk Appetite' refers to the amount of risk that an organisation is prepared to accept, tolerate or be exposed to at any given point in time.
+In the context of the University, this Statement seeks to summarise its tolerance for risk across a range of activities.

 Governing Authority Risk Committee (GARC)